ahum03/ahum03/README.md

 - 👋 Hi, I’m @ahum03
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning 'The Odin Project'
-- 💞️ I’m looking to collaborate on anything!
+- 💞️ I’m looking to collaborate on exciting projects!

 <!---
 ahum03/ahum03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.